-The following is a glossary of some common workers’ compensation terms.
+The following is a glossary of some common Workers Compensation Insurance terms.

 Average Daily Wage (ADW): The ADW is a calculation of an injured employee’s average daily earnings and is sometimes used to determine entitlement to wage loss benefits following an injury, particularly where the AWW would not be an accurate representation of the employee’s earnings.